-- This decision can be made by the advisor or student at any point in the student's graduate training. - The Graduate Program Director or Departmental Ombudsman must approve the decision in order for it to be official. - In the event that a student is asked by their advisor to leave the lab, in order for the student to remain in the degree program, the student must identify a new lab and mentor who is willing and able to financially support the student for the remainder of their time in the degree program. - In the event that a student decides to leave the lab, in order for him/her/them to remain in the degree program, he/she/they must identify a new lab and mentor who is willing and able to support the student for the remainder of their time in the degree program (and provide financial support if the student is in the PhD Program). - The student will be granted two weeks to identify a new lab and advisor after they are dismissed from or depart from the lab. - At the end of that two week period, if the student has not found new advisor, he/she/they will be dismissed from the graduate program. - If the student wants more time to identify a new advisor, he/she/they can petition the Graduate Program Committee accordingly.
+- The Graduate Program Director or, in the case that the Graduate Program Director has conflict of interest the Senior Advisor, must approve the decision in order for it to be official. - In the event that a student is asked by their advisor to leave the lab, in order for the student to remain in the degree program, it is incumbent on the student to identify a new lab and mentor who is willing and able to financially support the student (if a PhD) for the remainder of their time in the degree program.
+The Graduate Program Director and Graduate Program Coordinator will assist in this identification. - In the event that a student decides to leave the lab, in order for them to remain in the degree program, they must identify a new lab and mentor who is willing and able to support the student for the remainder of their time in the degree program (and provide financial support if the student is in the PhD Program). - The student will have 8 weeks to identify a new lab.
+They can (and are encouraged to) identify 2-3 "mini rotations", each of which are ~2.5 weeks long.
+It is the student's responsibility to identify and organize these new lab rotations.
+During that time the BME Dept. supports them financially. - At the end of the rotations, if the student has not found new advisor, they may be dismissed from the graduate program.
+It is possible for the original PI to work with the student to complete an MS